 Regional Transportation Plan (RTP)

 A master plan to guide the region’s transportation investments for a period of at least 20 years.
 Updated every four years, it is based on projections of growth in population and jobs and the ensuing travel demand.
 Required by state and federal law, it includes programs to better maintain, operate and expand transportation.
-Plan Bay Area 2050 will serve as the region’s next RTP.
+Plan Bay Area 2050 serves as the region’s current RTP.

 Regional Transportation Planning Agency (RTPA)